 * Percentages (%) are based on a 2000 calorie diet

 * Per Serving: 124 calories, 4 calories from fat, <1g total fat, 0mg cholesterol, 4.2mg sodium, 357.6mg potassium, 30.9g carbohydrates, 3g fiber, 23.4g sugar, 1.5g protein

 Using berries in healthy dessert recipes is a good way to add color and healthy nutrition.
 Berries are a bright, flavorful, and sweet superfruits that have a long list of health benefits.
 These colorful fruits not only look good in berry dessert ideas but they are high in antioxidants and polyphenols, which help to fight chronic disease and cancer.
 Blueberries are rich in antioxidants and low in fat, free of saturated fat, and a good source of vitamin C and dietary fiber.
 Strawberries are heart-healthy and packed with lots of vitamin C. Strawberries are also an excellent source of folate, which is a nutrient that may help protect your heart.
 Raspberries also are rich in dietary fiber, vitamin C, and manganese.
 This is just one of the vegan dessert ideas you will find on the "Fat Free Vegan" site.
 You will also find vegan appetizers, healthy dessert recipes, easy vegan recipes, beverages, bread recipes, breakfast, condiments, side dish recipes, snack ideas, main dish recipes and more. **

-Get Recipe / Learn More at Fat Free Vegan
+Learn MORE at Fat Free Vegan